 chik white

-chik white began in 2004 when Darcy Spidle adopted the stage name for his role as vocalist in Eastern Canadian crust-punk band The Hold.
+chik white began in 2004 when I adopted the stage name for my role as vocalist in Halifax crust-punk band The Hold.
 That project lasted five years and saw two full-length albums, multiple singles/EPs, and several tours.
-Spidle kept the chik white name for a few other noisy projects, including Vennt, Attack Mode, and Shitcook.
-He also uses the pseudonym for his work as an actor (Lowlife, Tin Can, The Sinner).
+I kept the chik white name for a few other noisy projects, including Vennt, Attack Mode, and Shitcook.
+I also use the pseudonym for my work as an actor (Lowlife, Tin Can, The Sinner).

-In 2009, chik white music took a minimalist turn when Spidle moved to Chezzetcook, on the rural coast of Nova Scotia.
-Around then, he acquired a collection of handmade jaw harps and began a regular ritual of improvising on the instruments in natural settings.
-Over time, his harp project morphed into experimental territory and has come to incorporate a visceral freeform approach that explores harmonics, texture, breathwork, and sound poetry.
-When not playing jaw harp, chik white dabbles with noseflute, horns of various sorts, harmonica, and guitar.
-His work, at times, also utilizes field recordings of the coastal region in which he lives.
+In 2009, chik white music took a minimalist turn when I moved to Chezzetcook on the rural coast of Nova Scotia.
+Around then, I acquired a collection of handmade jaw harps and began a regular ritual of improvising on the instruments in natural settings.
+Over time, my harp project morphed into experimental territory and has come to incorporate a visceral freeform approach that explores harmonics, texture, breathwork, and sound poetry.

 ________